 About UsCommunity Canine Project was established in December of 2018 by several volunteers heavily involved in different aspects of animal welfare.

-Community Canine Project has five major focuses including Large Scale Enrichment Efforts, Shelter Support, Grown Pups for Grown Ups, The CCP Kennel at ATFC and RTOs (Return to Owners)
+Community Canine Project has four major focuses including Large Scale Enrichment Efforts, Shelter Support, Community Adoption Events, and RTOs (Return to Owners).

 CCP coordinates frequent group walks at both MCACC East and West with the goal of walking 100+ dogs at each event